- Ch.1: Choose Your Hosting Provider

 Here you can choose which filters you want to appear in the sidebar, where people can look up your products directly from the search bar.
 So, for example, if someone will type in “fragrance-free,” they will only see the products from that specific category.

-To give you an example, let’s search for our lavender and bergamot soap, but without looking into the categories, but instead typing it in the search bar.
+For example, let’s search for our lavender and bergamot soap, but without looking into the categories, but instead typing it in the search bar.

 So for starters, we’re going to head to our store’s main page and type in ‘refreshing soap’ into the search bar.